waynelinks/webdock/Documentation/Xdebug.md

 https://xdebug.org/

-Xdebug is not installed in the backend image by default.
+Xdebug is not installed in the api image by default.
-To do it run `make backend.install-xdebug`.
+To do it run `make api.install-xdebug`.
 This is required after each container recreation.

 ## PHPStorm